Objective Guide · Himalaya

 Does a Mera Peak plan need to be personalised to me?

 Yes, in five specific ways: your starting fitness, your trip start date (the taper lands when you fly), the trek-in loading pattern progressively built across the plan to mirror an 8-10 day Hinku Valley walk-in, one 8+ hour rehearsal day placed 4-6 weeks out, and the descent eccentric load calibrated to the summit-day double descent (660m / 2,165 ft back to High Camp plus often 700m / 2,300 ft more to Khare).
-A generic plan does not account for the trek-in.
-An adaptive plan that knows your trip date and your starting point can.

 Can I train for Mera Peak with a full-time job?